LelantosLelantos

 sandbox.kill()

-# After (Lelantos) — add api_url and domain
+# After (Lelantos) — same key in e2b_ form, add api_url and domain

 from e2b import Sandbox